MisakaMisaka-20001/data_analysis/README.md

 # data_py
-There are some py scripts for data processing and analysis
+There are some py scripts for data processing and analysis.